xvan/bluepill/Projects/BluePill/Applications/FatFs_uSD/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F103xG devices
+  - This example runs on STM32F107xC devices

-  - This example has been tested with STM3210E-EVAL RevD board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STM3210C-EVAL RevC board and can be easily tailored to any other supported device and development board.

 @par How to use it ?